0xdir/isbn_dart/README.md

       'also works: isbn 978031264058 3';
   print(isbn.getIsbnFromString(text, level: 'normal'));

-  /// Get convert a string to its canonical ISBN representation print(isbn.toCanonical('978-03126-4058-3'));
+  /// Convert a string to its canonical ISBN representation print(isbn.toCanonical('978-03126-4058-3'));

-  /// Get convert a string to EAN13 format print(isbn.toEAN13('978-03126-4058-3'));
+  /// Convert a string to EAN13 format print(isbn.toEAN13('978-03126-4058-3'));
 }
 ```